 - 6 large egg yolks, whisked

-- 1. In a stand mixer fitted with a dough hook, mix the flour, salt, and water until a soft, pillowy dough forms that cleans the side of the bowl, about 30 seconds.
+- 1. In a stand mixer fitted with a dough hook, mix the flour, salt, and water until a soft, pillowy dough forms that pulls away from the side of the bowl, about 30 seconds.

-- 2. Generously flour a work surface and pat the dough into a 6-inch square using a pastry scraper as a guide.
-Flour the dough, cover with plastic wrap, and let it rest for 15 minutes.
+- 2. Generously flour a work surface and pat the dough into a 6-inch square using a pastry scraper.
+Flour the dough, cover with plastic wrap, and let it rest at room temperature for 15 minutes.

 - 3. Roll the dough into an 18-inch square.
-As you work, use the scraper to lift the dough to make sure the underside isn’t sticking.
+As you work, use the scraper to lift the dough to make sure the underside isn’t sticking to your work surface.

-- 4. Brush excess flour off the top, trim any uneven edges, and using a small offset spatula dot and then spread the left two-thirds of the dough with a little less than one-third of the butter to within 1 inch of the edge.
+- 4. Brush the excess flour off the top of the dough, trim any uneven edges, and, using a small offset spatula, dot and then spread the left 2/3 portion of the dough with a little less than 1/3 of the butter being careful to leave a 1 inch plain border around the edge of the dough.

-- 5. Neatly fold over the unbuttered right third of the dough (using the pastry scraper to loosen it if it sticks), brush off any excess flour, then fold over the left third.
-Starting from the top, pat down the packet with your hand to release air bubbles, then pinch the edges closed.
+- 5. Neatly fold the unbuttered right 1/3 of the dough (using the pastry scraper to loosen it if it sticks) over the rest of the dough.
+Brush off any excess flour, then fold over the left 1/3 of the dough.
+Starting from the top, pat down the dough with your hand to release any air bubbles, and then pinch the edges of the dough to seal.
 Brush off any excess flour.

-- 6. Turn the dough packet 90 degrees to the left so the fold is facing you.
-Lift the packet and flour the work surface.
-Once again roll out to an 18-inch square, then dot and spread the left two-thirds of the dough with one-third of the butter, and fold the dough as in steps 4 and 5.
+- 6. Turn the dough 90° to the left so the fold is facing you.
+Lift the dough and flour the work surface.
+Once again roll it out to an 18-inch square, then dot the left 2/3 of the dough with 1/3 of the butter and smear it over the dough.
+Fold the dough as directed in steps 4 and 5.

-- 7. For the last rolling, turn the packet 90 degrees to the left and roll out the dough to an 18-by-21-inch rectangle, with the shorter side facing you.
-Spread the remaining butter over the entire surface.
+- 7. For the last rolling, turn the dough 90° to the left and roll out the dough to an 18-by-21-inch rectangle, with the shorter side facing you.
+Spread the remaining butter over the entire surface of the dough.

-- 8. Using the spatula as an aid, lift the edge closest to you and roll the dough away from you into a tight log, brushing the excess flour from the underside as you go.
+- 8. Using the spatula as an aid, lift the edge of dough closest to you and roll the dough away from you into a tight log, brushing the excess flour from the underside as you go.
 Trim the ends and cut the log in half.
 Wrap each piece in plastic wrap and chill for 2 hours or preferably overnight.
+(The pastry can be frozen for up to 3 months.)

 - Make the custard

-- 9. In a medium bowl, whisk the flour and 1/4 cup of the milk until smooth.
-Set aside.
+- 9. In a medium bowl, whisk the flour and 1/4 cup milk until smooth.

 - 10. Bring the sugar, cinnamon, and water to a boil in a small saucepan and cook until an instant-read thermometer registers 220°F (100°C).
 Do not stir.